needle-mirror/com.unity.entities/Documentation~/ecs_project_status.md

 As the ECS APIs change, so too will these best practices.
 For the time being, these are our best recommendations when using the ECS APIs.

 ### Do's
-* Use IJobProcessComponentData for processing many entities' components in a job.
+* Use IJobForEach for processing many entities' components in a job.
 * Use chunk iteration if you need finer-grained control.

 ### Don'ts